St. Andrew Academy Program:

 - Employers struggle to find capable, motivated talent while millions of people with disabilities remain unemployed.

-- The St. Andrew Academy builds employable skills to unlock the potential of people with disabilities through employment and spiritual growth.
+- The St. Andrew Academy builds employable skills to unlock the full God-given potential of people with disabilities through meaningful employment and spiritual growth.

 - The St. Andrew Academy is the first of its kind program being delivered in partnership with the US Catholic Church and Archdiocese of Detroit.
 It is a holistic program which include technical skills, ready for work development, and spiritual growth delivered tuition free to qualified students in early 2021.

 - We see this as an opportunity to demonstrate our faith and transform the lives of all we touch.

 - High unemployment among People with Disabilities: One in five people with disabilities are employed.
 Disability employment has not materially increased in over 30 years while the labor participation rate increases for others. [i]

 - Millions of IT jobs Go Unfilled: While millions of people with disabilities are unemployed, many IT jobs are going unfilled.
 “The US has nearly 1 million open IT jobs”[ii]

 - The Shortage of Talent is most acute for Cybersecurity Skills: “Cybersecurity talent crunch to create 3.5 million unfilled jobs globally By 2021” .
 “82 percent of employers report a shortage of cybersecurity skills”iii], [iv]